afranchuk/plugin_tls/README.md

 Note that both `host` and `plugin` may be enabled together, specifically for use in workspaces that may contain both the host and plugin(s).

+## Safety
+If unloading plugins, one must ensure that any memory set by plugins in thread-local storage is removed (including any initial values!).
+In the future there could be additions to track which initial values are created by a particular plugin, but for now one solution is to call `Context::reset` to clear the thread-local values for the current thread.